 Services & Responsibilities

 The Community Development Department is committed to improving the community by providing decent, affordable housing, a suitable living environment, and expanding economic opportunities, principally for those persons of low to moderate income.

-- Coordinating activities and education relating to Fair Housing Act
+Coordinating activities and education relating to the Fair Housing Act

 Community Development Block Grant (CDBG) Program

 The CDBG program is an important tool for allowing the City of Gadsden to tackle serious challenges facing the community and providing the means to improve the quality of life.
 The Department of Housing and Urban Development (HUD) awards CDBG to entitlement communities to carry out a wide range of activities directed toward revitalizing neighborhoods, providing decent affordable housing, providing improved community facilities and services, and economic development.
 Activities must meet one of three national objectives:

 Benefiting low to moderate income persons

 Housing Assistance Program